-- Heroic BSOD: He slaps Lan Fan when he sees that she has lost her arm, but it's less about him being angry and more about in denial and shock at the sight of his mutilated granddaughter.
-Then he falls to his knees and cries.
+- Heroic BSoD: He slaps Lan Fan when he sees that she has lost her arm, but it's less about him being angry and more about in denial and shock at the sight of his mutilated granddaughter.
+Then he falls to his knees and actually cries.

 - Heroic Sacrifice: He tries to kill both Wrath and himself with explosives, but Wrath just destroys the wicks on the thing.
-Then he succeeds by letting Buccaneer run his sword through his body to finally injure Bradley.
+Then he succeeds by letting Buccaneer run his sword through his body to finally injure Wrath.

-- Legacy of Service: His family's served Ling's for a while.
+- Legacy of Service: His clan served Ling's.